carlosvalerioh/los-cachorros/index.md

           location: 'Colorado, USA'
         text: >-
           I didn't know the Snipcart guys were into herbs as well!
 How beautiful is that Planty theme.
-I'm going to launch a killer JAMstack e-commerce store using this for sure.
+I'm going to launch a killer JAMsta
       - author:
           name: Major Payne
           location: 'VA, USA'